ecc1/gnarl/README.md

 ## Running

 Run [Loop](https://loopkit.github.io/loopdocs/) on your iPhone.
-Pickle should show up when you scan for a RileyLink.
+Pickle should show up when you scan for a RileyLink with name "PICKL".

-Pickle will show messages on the OLED display when your phone connects and disconnects.
-Pushing the button will display the current status.
-Pickle may not respond to the button press immediately if it is communicating with the pump, due to scheduling priorities.

 ### Pump-specific configuration